 From the perspective of ET-CG (Figure 23), the time required for new teachers to participate in the induction programme is the most important condition to be considered in both questionnaires, even more, emphasised in the post-intervention questionnaire (in the ex-ante questionnaire 25% "totally agree" and 45% "agree" (total of 70%) and in the post-intervention questionnaire 60% "totally agree" and 35% "agree" (total of 95%).
-The support from the school leader was identified by ET-CG in 2nd place in the post-intervention questionnaire (55%), but not so valuable in the ex-ante questionnaire (10%).
-The existence of appropriate office/meeting space and the existence of activities and supporting materials to be used during mentoring was also referred to by ET-CG as important in the post-intervention questionnaire (30% and 35%, respectively), despite not being valuable in the ex-ante questionnaire (10% in both cases).
-In the case of the financial incentive, there is a balance in answers agreeing and disagreeing with it, in both questionnaires (35 globally agree and 30% globally disagree in the ex-ante questionnaire and 40% globally agree and 40% globally disagree in the post-intervention questionnaire).
+The support from the school leader was identified by ET-CG in 2nd place in the post-intervention questionnaire (10%).
+The existence of appropriate office/meeting space and the existence of activities and supporting materials to be used during mentoring was also referred to by ET-CG as important in the post-intervention questionnaire (30% and 35%, respectively), despite not being valuable in the ex-ante questionnaire (30% and 35%, respectively), despite not being valuable in the ex-ante questionnaire (30% and 35%, respectively), disagree in answers agreeing and disagreeing with it, in both questionnaires (35 globally agree and 30% globally disagree in the ex-ante questionnaire).